-Note: Solar energy systems such as photovoltaic electricity generating systems, solar hot water systems, or solar air heating systems are addressed in Chapter E6, Section 6.3 Solar energy systems.
+Paddington's roofscape is an integral component of its overall significance.
+The introduction of Note: Solar energy systems such as photovoltaic electricity generating systems, solar hot water systems, or solar air heating systems are addressed in Chapter E6, Section 6.3 Solar energy systems systems. unsympathetic and uncharacteristic elements such as satellite dishes, aerials and air-conditioning

-- O1 To retain the character of the original roofscape of Paddington. - O2 To protect the original fabric and details of roofs and chimneys: - O3 To ensure that satellite dishes, air handling systems, external hot water heaters, air conditioning units, aerials and other site facilities do not detrimentally impact on the character and significance of individual buildings and the streetscape.
+- 01 To retain the character of the original roofscape of Paddington, - 02 To protect the original fabric and details of roofs and chimners - 03 To ensure that satellite dishes, air handling systems, external hot water heaters, air conditioning units, aerials and other site facilities do not detrimentally impact on the character and significance of individual buildings and the streetscape. - To minimise visual and acoustic impacts on adjoining properties.
+04